 The Erosion Susceptibility Classification (ESC) is used to identify the erosion risk of land as a basis for determining where a plantation forestry activity:

 - is permitted, subject to certain conditions being met, or

 - requires resource consent because it's on higher-risk land.

 The ESC tool will be available by May 2018 when the National Environmental Standards for Plantation Forestry (NES-PF) regulations commence.

-While the tool won't be available until 2018, the database for the tool is available now.
-The database provides information for the North and South Island only – not for New Zealand's offshore islands.
+While the tool won't be available until May 2018, the database for the tool is available now.
+The database provides information for the North and South islands only – not for New Zealand's offshore islands.

-The database can be downloaded, then exported in several formats (Shapefile, CSV, KML, Excel) by signing in to ArcGIS Online.
-If you don't already have an ArcGIS Online account, you can create one for free.
+The database can be downloaded, then exported in several formats (Shapefile, CSV, KML, Excel) by signing in to an ArcGIS online account.
+If you don't already have an ArcGIS online account, you can create one for free.